twesleyb/SwipProteomics/models/README.md

 # SWIP Predicted Protein Structure
-A structure of the SWIP protein was generated using
+A structure of the SWIP protein was generated using [Phyre]().
-# Making the gif.
+The SWIP protein has no recognizable domains, but is highly helical.
+SWIP interacts directly with Strumpellin, probably through its C-terminus (Jia et al., Figure S5).

 In pymol, generate a gif of the SWIP protein can be generated using the following commands:
 ```